Mediacorp TV12

-Mediacorp TV12 (formerly Singapore Television Twelve, Malay: Televisyen Duabelas Singapura, Tamil: சிங்கப்பூர் தொலைக்காட்சி பன்னிரண்டு, Ciṅkappūr Tolaikkāṭci Paṉṉiraṇṭu) was a subsidiary of Mediacorp.
-It operated the Suria, and Vasantham channels, which cater to specific groups in Singapore, and before, Central and Okto.
-TV12 also owned production units, Mediacorp EagleVision for television production and Mediacorp VizPro Entertainment for live events.
+Mediacorp TV12 (formerly Singapore Television Twelve, Malay: Televisyen Duabelas Singapura, Tamil: சிங்கப்பூர் தொலைக்காட்சி பன்னிரண்டு, Ciṅkappūr Tolaikkāṭci Paṉṉiraṇṭu) is a subsidiary of Mediacorp.
+It operates the Suria and Vasantham channels, which cater to specific groups in Singapore, as well as Central and Okto.
+TV12 also owns production units: Mediacorp EagleVision, which is used for television production, and Mediacorp VizPro Entertainment for live events.

 History

 Background

-TV12's origins lie in SBC Channel 12, which started broadcasting on 31 January 1984, under the control of Sandra Buenaventura.
-The channel had a niche, highbrow appeal, but, in order to increase its appeal, it started to tone down the amount of such programming (as some locals thought the content was "too European"), by reducing the amount of operas and adding mini-series and documentaries to the weekly schedule in March 1985, then, in 1986, wrestling.
+TV12 originally started as SBC Channel 12, which started broadcasting on 31 January 1984, under the control of Sandra Buenaventura.
+The channel had a niche, highbrow appeal, but it toned down the amount of programming to increase its appeal among locals who thought the content was "too European".
+The channel reduced the amount of operas and added mini-series and documentaries to its weekly schedule in March 1985.
+In 1986, it added wrestling shows as well.

-This format remained the norm for Channel 12 until 1994.
-On 1 January, all Malay programming moved here from Channel 5, while on 29 January, the channel rebranded.
+This format remained the norm for Channel 12 until 1 January 1994 when all Malay programmes from Channel 5 were moved to Channel 12.
+On 29 January, Channel 12 rebranded.

 Television Twelve

-At the same time, the Singapore Broadcasting Corporation was being privatised and divided into three units owned by Singapore International Media: the Television Corporation of Singapore in charge of channels 5 and 8, the Radio Corporation of Singapore in charge of the radio stations and Television Twelve in charge of Channel 12.
+At the same time, the Singapore Broadcasting Corporation was being privatised and divided into three units owned by Singapore International Media: the Television Corporation of Singapore, in charge of channels 5 and 8; the Radio Corporation of Singapore, in charge of the radio stations; and Television Twelve, in charge of Channel 12.
 The new corporations came into effect on 1 October 1994.
-Television Twelve was positioned as a public service broadcasting company.
-In readiness for the creation of the new units, Brigadier General George Yeo announced that a fourth television channel would be created, TV12's second, a UHF outlet dedicated exclusively to cultural programming.
+Television Twelve was positioned as a public service broadcasting company and, as such, would host a fourth television channel: an Ultra High Frequency (UHF) outlet dedicated exclusively to cultural programming.
 Under these plans, all Tamil programming would move from Channel 8 to Channel 12, with the existing channel becoming an ethnic channel, while the former Channel 12 fare would move to the new UHF channel.
-Another TV12 priority was going to be for the production of "high-quality public service programmes".
+Another TV12 priority was the production of "high-quality public service programmes".

-In order to fulfill its public service credentials, TV12 announced plans in May 1995 to find independent production houses to produce programming for its channels.
-At the time, independent production companies had little know-how, but, according to Sandra Buenaventura, this would lead to increased competition between the companies, aiming at improving the quality of the programmes.
+In order to fulfill its public service credentials, in May 1995, TV12 announced plans to find independent production houses to produce programmes for its channels.
+At the time, independent production companies had little know-how.
+However, according to the then Head of Programme, Sandra Buenaventura, this would lead to increased competition between the companies even while aiming at improving the quality of the programmes.
 TV12 also planned to produce programmes on its own.
-On 29 July, it formally announced the creation of a second channel, on UHF channel 24.
+On 29 July 1995, it formally announced the creation of a second channel on UHF channel 24.